Exponential volumes of moduli spaces of hyperbolic surfaces: McShane-type identities for ideal hyperbolic surfaces revisited

 \section{McShane-type identities for ideal hyperbolic surfaces revisited}

 \la{Sec4.1} In \cite{McS91,McS98}, McShane found a remarkable identity for the punctured hyperbolic surfaces by splitting the horocycle (or the cusp region area bounded by that horocycle) \cite[Theorem 4]{McS98}.
 Following the same strategy, these identities were generalized by Mirzakhani \cite[Theorem 4.2]{Mir07a} to the hyperbolic surfaces with geodesic boundary circles, and by Huang \cite[Theorem 4.5]{Hu14} to the cusps on the crowns and punctures on ideal hyperbolic surfaces.
-Below we revisit the McShane identities from our perspective.
-In particular we calculate the terms of the McShane identities via the cluster Poisson coordinates, which is important for the unfolding.
-In Section \ref{SECT5.1} we consider the case of the cusps and punctures, crucial for our unfolding formula.
-In Section \ref{McPP} we include the case of the geodesic boundary circles on ideal hyperbolic surfaces with cusps.
+Below we revisit the McShane identities from our perspective, and calculate their terms in cluster Poisson coordinates, which is important for the unfolding. \